RohanMangroo/Muse/README.md

 app.use('/api', searchByImageID);
 ```

-*getArtists* allows for getting the entire list of artist names so they can be displayed in the search feature
+*getArtists* allows for getting the entire list of artist names so they can be displayed in the search feature.
 The others are exactly as their names describe

 There are also 2 featured artists that are hard coded